nseguin42/Bash-Install/README.md

     lib32-llvm-minimal-git lib32-llvm-libs-minimal-git
     rocm-llvm rocm-opencl-runtime

-It does so with the following logic: if llvm fails:
+It does so with the following logic.

+if llvm fails:

 * build mesa anyway. llvm is treated as a soft dependency of mesa.
-* don't attempt to upgrade other versions of llvm. llvm is a dependency for the other versions of llvm. if mesa fails:
+* don't attempt to upgrade other versions of llvm. llvm is a dependency for the other versions of llvm.

+if mesa fails:

 * revert llvm to the previous version, so our mesa and llvm builds match. llvm is a codependency of mesa, so if mesa fails, llvm should fail.
 * since llvm was reverted, again we do not attempt to upgrade the other versions of llvm.
 * attempt to update mesa again after reverting llvm. if mesa fails again, do not upgrade the other versions of mesa.